-Put most simply, term life insurance is good for people who want insurance for specific financial obligations with a known end.
+Put most simply, term life insurance is usually good for people who want insurance for specific financial obligations with a known end.
 For example, the years until a mortgage is paid off, or the years until retirement.
-Whole life is good for people who want their beneficiaries to receive a payout no matter when they die.
+Whole life (and other types of permanent life insurance) is usually good for people who want their beneficiaries to receive a payout no matter when they die.
 Here's a closer look:

 Term vs. whole life: Which is right for you?